AndanTeknomedia/wingp/README.md

 	<br>Wingp Sistem Tray Status
 </p>

+# Usage Manual

 ## Installing and Controlling Services

+Wingp uses [WinSW (Windows Service Wrapper)](https://github.com/winsw/winsw) to install and manage services.
+At first services installation (both Nginx and PHP), Wingp copies `.\WinSW.exe` to `.\daemon\php` directory and `.daemon\nginx` directory generate WinSW configuration XML file in both directories: `svc-nginx.xml` and `svc-php.xml` for Nginx and PHP, respectively.

 ### Nginx Service

+- To install Nginx service, click on menu Nginx &raquo; Install Nginx.
+- To start Nginx service, click on menu Nginx &raquo; Start Nginx.
+- To stop Nginx service, click on menu Nginx &raquo; Stop Nginx.
+- To Uninstall Nginx service, click on menu Nginx &raquo; Uninstall Nginx.
+Nginx service must be stopped first.
 ### PHP Service

+- To install Nginx service, click on menu PHP &raquo; Install PHP.
+- To start PHP service, click on menu PHP &raquo; Start PHP.
+- To stop PHP service, click on menu PHP &raquo; Stop PHP.
+- To Uninstall PHP service, click on menu PHP &raquo; Uninstall PHP.
+PHP service must be stopped first.

 ## Updating Nginx and PHP

+Wingp comes with **nginx-1.26.2 for Windows** and **PHP-7.4.32 (x64, thread safe)** included.
+In case you want to update them, follow instructions below.

 ### Updating Nginx

+To update Nginx:

+- Stop and then uninstall Nginx service.
+- Delete the content of Nginx directory (i.e. `.\daemon\nginx-1.26.2`).
+- Extract and copy new Nginx files into the directory.
+- Edit Nginx configuration file `.\daemon\nginx-1.26.2\conf\nginx.conf` and this following line after default server block: `include ../../../vhosts/nginx-*.conf;`
+- Re-Install Nginx service.

 ### Updating PHP

+To update PHP:

+- Stop and then uninstall PHP service.
+- Delete the content of php directory (i.e. `.\daemon\php`).
+- Extract and copy new PHP files into the directory.
+- Duplicate `php.ini-production` and rename the copy to `php.ini` and edit it as necessary.
+- Re-Install PHP service.

 ## Updating The Stack Manager